XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 6. +How People Use Generative AI in the Organization
     - *Preliminary version appears in INFORMS 2026 (San Francisco), DSI 2026 (San Francisco).*

-7. Multimodal AI-Generated Feedback Improves Teaching Quality at the National Scale but Unevenly
+7. Multimodal AI Feedback Improves Teaching Quality and Student Engagement Nationwide But Unevenly
     - *Preliminary version appears in TRICS 2026 (Tulane), INFORMS 2026 (San Francisco).*

 8. *When Content is Goliath and Algorithm is David: The Style and Semantic Effects of Generative Search Engine